-Coronavirus Coronavirus - Examples of problems a lawyer can help with Emergency measures in Scotland have not restricted the legal responsibilities local authorities have towards care experienced young people.
-Our lawyers are helping care experienced clients resolve situations where their local authority has not fulfilled their duties to them during the pandemic.
-If you are told your entitlements are affected by coronavirus, a lawyer may be able to help.
-Here are examples of things that our lawyers have been able to help with during the pandemic: Seeing Family Sophia*, 14, was living in residential care and, until the pandemic, often went to stay overnight with family.
+Coronavirus Coronavirus - Examples of problems a lawyer can help with Throughout the pandemic, our lawyers have been helping care-experienced children and young people when Covid-19 has affected their lives and stood in the way of their rights.
+We have helped young people with situations including: Seeing Family Sophia*, 14, was living in residential care and, until the pandemic, often went to stay overnight with family.
 When Covid-19 started, she wasn’t allowed to do that anymore.
 The local authority had decided there was to be no overnights or face to face contact in any circumstances because of covid risks.
 A solicitor from Clan Childlaw was able to legally challenge this and Sophia was able to see her family again.
 Being asked to leave accommodation 17-year-old Michael* was living in supported accommodation.
 He was warned that he had broken the Covid-19 regulations and would be asked to leave his accommodation if this happened again.
-A Clan Childlaw solicitor helped Michael complain to his local authority because there had been an incorrect application of the regulations. *names have been changed Read more: we have produced webinars and toolkits covering four issues that we know have been difficult throughout the pandemic: contact with family, moving accommodation, care leavers' rights to continuing care and after care and housing and homelessness.
+A Clan Childlaw solicitor helped Michael complain to his local authority because there had been an incorrect application of the regulations.
+Young parent seeing their child face to face Sally*, 16, sought our help to be able to see her toddler Jade*, who was living with foster carers.
+A children’s panel had decided that, because of Covid-19, Sally could only see Jade virtually.
+A Clan Childlaw solicitor helped Sally appeal the panel’s decision to the Sheriff Court and the court decided that Sally should be allowed to have face to face supervised contact with Jade. *names have been changed Read more We have produced webinars and toolkits covering four issues that we know have been difficult throughout the pandemic.
+Contact with family Moving accommodation Care leavers' rights to continuing care and after care Housing and homelessness.